 The Temple Church in Central London is named after the Knights Templar, who founded it in the twelfth century.
 The church became the English headquarters of this famous Christian charitable and military order.
 This first section of Temple Church is now known as the Round Church, built in a circular form so as to echo the shape of Jerusalem’s Church of the Holy Sepulchre.

 The walled city of Acre is as historically rich as it is visually stunning.
 With its winding alleys, crumbling courtyards and views of the Mediterranean, Acre can rightly claim its place among the most interesting locations from the Crusader period.
 The Crusaders captured Acre in 1104.
-This was a time of great development and prosperity, with the erection of public buildings such as bathhouses, shops and churches.
+This was a time of great development and prosperity, with the erection of fortifications as well as public buildings such as bathhouses, shops and churches.

 Located on the Greek island of Rhodes, the Grandmasters Palace is a spectacular medieval fortress and former headquarters of the famous Knights Hospitaller – crusading religious warriors known for their power and influence in the early medieval period.

 Today, as well as being a government building, parts of the Grandmasters Palace are open to the public, particularly the State Rooms and the Armoury.
-The opulent and lavishly decorated State Rooms display several art collections of which many, such as The Great Siege Frescoes by Matteo Perez d’Aleccio, date back to the times of the Knights Hospitaller.
+The opulent and lavishly decorated State Rooms display several art collections, some of which, such as The Great Siege Frescoes by Matteo Perez d’Aleccio, date back to the times of the Knights Hospitaller.
 Meanwhile, the Palace Armoury contains the impressive collection of armour and weaponry of the Knights Hospitaller.

 Today, the castle operates as a visitor attraction and contains a maze of corridors and chambers within the imposing fortifications.
 There are seven different levels within the castle and visitors can wander through vaulted passageways and dungeons.
 There is a museum located on a lower floor of the castle, and one route leads onto the keep, which provides spectacular views.
 Visitors can look across the Dead Sea and out to the Mount of Olives, bordering on Jerusalem, on clearer days.

 Also known as Saladin Castle, this Crusader-era site is a partly-preserved fortress in Syria which is an interesting example of Crusader-era fortifications.
 The site is thought to have first been occupied by the Phoenicians and later by Alexander the Great.
 The current site was built by the Byzantines and became a Crusader stronghold until its capture by Saladin in 1188.

 Bodrum Castle was built by the Knights Hospitaller in 1402 in order to offer protection from the invading Seljuk Turks.
 Constructed according to the highest standards at the time, it remained an important Christian stronghold for over a century, serving as a focal point in Asia Minor.

-A visit to Ajlun Castle will immerse visitors into the culture of siege warfare and take them back in time to one of the most destructive periods in the region’s history.
-The site also holds the remarkable Ajlun Archeological Museum, housed inside the castle, offering fine examples of pottery and ceramics as well as other displays and artefacts from the region.
+A visit to Ajlun Castle will immerse visitors in the culture of siege warfare and take them back in time to one of the most destructive periods in the region’s history.
+The site also holds the remarkable Ajlun Archeological Museum, which offers fine examples of pottery and ceramics as well as other displays and artefacts from the region.